-CAM was the first application of Cenon.
+Manufacturing is the native application of Cenon.
 That is how Cenon started.
-Since 1993 this important application of Cenon has been continuously enhanced and improved.
-Today, Cenon is at home in almost all areas of CAM.
-From Engraving of name plates, and Sign-Making, to Industrial serial production reaches the base of installations world wide.
+Since 1993 this important application of Cenon has been continuously developed and improved.
+Today, Cenon is at home in almost all areas of manufacturing.
+The wealth of installations world wide ranges from Engraving of embossing plates, Model Making, and Sign-Making, to Industrial serial production.